fenetikm/falcon/README.md

 * **In NeoVim, the background colour of the active window is lighter that the inactive window**

-  The active window will take its colour from the terminal which is meant to be *darker* than the inactive window - check that your terminal colour is the falcon background colour e.g. load the iTerm2 colours that are included.
+  The active window will take its colour from the terminal which is meant to be *darker* than the inactive window - check that your terminal colour is the Falcon background colour e.g. load the iTerm2 colours that are included.

 * **Can you please support `insert name of other editing program`**